 The researchers randomly assigned 198 women with unexplained fatigue to take either 80 milligrams of iron a day (as sustained-release ferrous sulfate) or a placebo.
 Over 12 weeks, women on iron supplements noticed a significant improvement in their fatigue.
 On average, scores on a standard measure of fatigue fell by nearly half – from about 25 to 13, on a scale of zero to 40 – among women getting the extra iron.

 Those in the placebo group also improved, but not as much as those in the iron group.
-They concluded their study by stating that in “women with unexplained prolonged fatigue, iron deficiency should be considered when ferritin values are below 50 µg/L, even when hemoglobin values are above 12.0 g/dL.”
+They concluded their study by stating that in “women with unexplained prolonged fatigue, iron deficient should be considered when ferritin values are below 50 µg/L, even when hemoglobin values are above 12.0 g/dL.”

 Why You Should Test First: Too Much Iron Is Dangerous